-I would venture to guess that about once or twice a week, my team and I get a phone call here at HQ related to customers who are trying to diagnose a boost control issue with their electronic boost control solenoids.
+I’d venture to guess that about once or twice a week, my team and I get a phone call related to customers that are trying to diagnose a boost control issue with their electronic boost control solenoids (EBCS).
 Whether it’s too much boost, not enough boost, or random and sporadic boost signals, a boost control issue can have you digging around your engine bay for quite some time if you don’t have a good diagnostic procedure.

 Now that we cleared that up, let’s look into some possible causes for poor boost control issues.

 I can’t stress this one enough.
 I would say a bad or improperly routed vacuum hose is the root cause for about 70% of all issues.
 When diagnosing a boost control issue, start with a visual inspection of all vacuum hoses in the system.
 Any hoses with nicks, tears, rips, or cuts should be replaced with a good quality silicone vacuum hose.
 Silicone is preferred because it has a longer life than a traditional rubber hose and tolerates engine bay heat better.
 Also, check to make sure the hoses are not pinched in between anything.
 I’ve seen cases where a signal hose gets trapped between a nut and stud of some sort, causing it to be completely pinched off and rendering it useless.
 So make sure your hoses go from point A to point B clearly and perfectly with no stops.